 1. What are the three kinds of gifts I can give to the ABTA?

-Generally speaking, during your lifetime you can make an outright gift of cash, securities or other property (e.g., after-sale real estate, personal property).
+Generally speaking, during your lifetime you can make an outright gift of cash, securities or other property (e.g., post-sale real estate, personal property) to the organization.

 2. What sort of assets can I use to make a gift?

-Almost any asset can be used to contribute to the organization such as cash, publicly traded securities and in some cases private as well, life insurance policies, the balance in your retirement account.
-Other assets can be very valuable but are more complicated to administer and must be reviewed by us before we can accept them as gifts such as closely held stock, real estate and artwork we recommend your estate executor provide ABTA with the post-sale proceeds of such gifts.
+Almost any asset can be used to contribute to the organization such as cash, publicly traded securities and in some cases private as well, life insurance policies, the balance in your retirement account and much more.
+Other assets can be very valuable but are more complicated to administer and would need to be reviewed by us before we can accept them as gifts.
+In cases of closely held stock, real estate and artwork we recommend your estate executor provide ABTA with the post-sale proceeds of such gifts.

 3. What tax deduction will I receive for my gift?

 It depends on the form your gift takes as well as the current tax laws:

 - Outright gifts to the ABTA generate a full income-tax charitable deduction.
 Outright gifts of appreciated securities are deductible at fair market value, with no recognition of capital gains - a great tax benefit!

 - Gifts of personal property, like art, books and collectibles, are fully deductible so long as they are relevant to our mission.
 We recommend you provide ABTA with the post-sale proceeds.
 In forwarding the net proceeds of sale to the ABTA, your gift will now be fully tax deductible.

 - Bequests do not generate a lifetime income tax deduction.
-They are exempt from estate tax, however.
+They are however, exempt from estate tax.